 Over time Japan gained the trust of the West, and currently FAJ it has a military formation of more than 250,000 men, with the support of 60,000 men from American military bases present in Japanese territory.

 Japan Self-Defense Forces

-Japan's Self-Defense Forces are called Jieitai [自衛隊] and abbreviated as [FAJ].
+Japan's Self-Defense Forces are called the Jieitai [自衛隊] and abbreviated as [FAJ].
 It is the real armed force of Japan, created with the end of the occupation of the United States after the Second World War.

-Of the 250,000 Japanese in the FAJ, about 150,000 belong to the ground force, while the rest are divided into the Maritime Self-Defense Force and the Air Self-Defense Force.
+Of the 250,000 Japanese in the FAJ, about 150,000 belong to the land force, while the rest are divided into the Maritime Self-Defense Force and the Air Self-Defense Force.
 About 1,500 are in the General Staff Office, and 60,000 are reserves.

 - Ensure civilian control of the armed forces;

 - Maintain security agreements with the United States;